-People interviewing have choices, and The Right Hire presents the right things to do not only attract the top talent, but also to assess for culture fit, personal characteristics, and experiences and credentials that will fit with your opportunity.
+People interviewing have choices, and The Right Hire presents the right things to do not only to attract the top talent, but also to assess for culture fit, personal characteristics, and experiences and credentials that will fit with your opportunity.
 It gives the reader the needed tools to attract, screen, assess, offer, and successfully integrate and retain top talent.
-With the growing need for companies to hire the very best talent available, The Right Hire is a must read.
+With the growing need for companies to hire the very best talent available, The Right Hire is a must-read.

 Patrick, Thank you for all that you and Ropella do for Dow.
 The processes and systems you have applied (from The Right Hire) while working with Dow have proved very valuable over many years of service.

 With over 30 years of experience in C-suite executive recruiting across industries, I would recommend this book to any organization serious about finding and hiring the best talent in the market.
 The Right Hire presents penetrating insights into the recruiting process along with practical tools to drive recruiting to the next level to build the best team in the business, whatever your business may be.